Psychology: Beginning of experimental psychology

 Psychologists in Germany, Denmark, Austria, England, and the United States soon followed Wundt in setting up laboratories.
 G. Stanley Hall, an American who studied with Wundt, founded a psychology lab that became internationally influential.
 The lab was located at Johns Hopkins University.
-Hall, in turn, trained Yujiro Motora, who brought experimental psychology, emphasizing psychophysics, to the Imperial University of Tokyo.
+Hall, in turn, trained Yujiro Motora, who brought experimental psychology, with an emphasis on psychophysics, to the Imperial University of Tokyo.
 Wundt's assistant, Hugo Münsterberg, taught psychology at Harvard to students such as Narendra Nath Sen Gupta—who, in 1905, founded a psychology department and laboratory at the University of Calcutta.
 Wundt's students Walter Dill Scott, Lightner Witmer, and James McKeen Cattell worked on developing tests of mental ability.
 Cattell, who also studied with eugenicist Francis Galton, went on to found the Psychological Corporation.
 Witmer focused on the mental testing of children; Scott, on employee selection.

 Another student of Wundt, the Englishman Edward Titchener, created the psychology program at Cornell University and advanced "structuralist" psychology.
 The idea behind structuralism was to analyze and classify different aspects of the mind, primarily through the method of introspection.
 William James, John Dewey, and Harvey Carr advanced the idea of functionalism, an expansive approach to psychology that underlined the Darwinian idea of a behavior's usefulness to the individual.
-In 1890, James wrote an influential book, The Principles of Psychology, which expanded on the structuralism.
-He memorably described "stream of consciousness."
+In 1890, James wrote an influential book, The Principles of Psychology, which expanded on structuralism.
+He memorably described "stream of consciousness".
 James's ideas interested many American students in the emerging discipline.
 Dewey integrated psychology with societal concerns, most notably by promoting progressive education, inculcating moral values in children, and assimilating immigrants.

 A different strain of experimentalism, with a greater connection to physiology, emerged in South America, under the leadership of Horacio G. Piñero at the University of Buenos Aires.
 In Russia, too, researchers placed greater emphasis on the biological basis for psychology, beginning with Ivan Sechenov's 1873 essay, "Who Is to Develop Psychology and How?"
 Sechenov advanced the idea of brain reflexes and aggressively promoted a deterministic view of human behavior.
 The Russian-Soviet physiologist Ivan Pavlov discovered in dogs a learning process that was later termed "classical conditioning" and applied the process to human beings.